Helping Students Overcome Social Anxiety

 “As a mental health professional working in public schools for over 15 years, I have witnessed how debilitating social anxiety can become for students.
 It adversely impacts students and their families and can have long-term negative implications for school performance.
 This 'must-read' book provides practitioners and educators with a blueprint for a collaborative treatment approach that can help adolescents achieve their full potential in social situations, school, and life.”—Dawn M. McNichol, MA, school psychologist, Madison Public Schools, New Jersey

 “Masia Warner, Colognori, and Lynch have done an outstanding job presenting their well-supported approach, and have done so in a remarkably reader-friendly fashion.
 The school setting is exactly where we need to be treating adolescents with social anxiety.
 This much-needed book offers a wealth of knowledge, wisdom, and experience.
-Full of proven strategies, techniques, and case illustrations, this first-rate work is essential reading for school-based personnel and mental health professionals working to combat social anxiety in kids.”—Jonathan Comer, PhD, Professor of Psychology and Psychiatry and Director, Mental Health Interventions and Technology Program, Florida International University
+Full of proven strategies, techniques, and case illustrations, this first-rate work is essential reading for school-based personnel and mental health professionals working to combat social anxiety in kids.”—Jonathan Comer, PhD, Department of Psychology, Florida International University